RiccardoBiondi/segmentation/paper/paper.md

 # Summary

-The `COVID-19 Lung Segmentation` project provides a novel, non-supervised and fully automated pipeline for the semantic segmentation of ground-glass opacity (GGO) areas in chest Computer Tomography (CT) scans of patients affected by COVID-19.
+The `COVID-19 Lung Segmentation` project provides a novel, unsupervised and fully automated pipeline for the semantic segmentation of ground-glass opacity (GGO) areas in chest Computer Tomography (CT) scans of patients affected by COVID-19.
 In the project we provide a series of scripts and functions for the automated